 The UK Civil Aviation Authority also recognises the:

-- LAPL (Light Aircraft Pilots License) that restricts the pilot to flying only simple aircraft and in UK airspace only.
+- LAPL (Light Aircraft Pilots License) that restricts the pilot to flying only simple aircraft within UK and Europe airspace only.

 Holding a PPL does not entitle you to make financial gain from flying, but you can share costs of a flight with passengers.
 For some, it is also the first stepping stone to achieving a commercial pilot’s licence.

 Flying a light aircraft is a wonderful opportunity to see the world from a perspective that few others have.
 A short hop from Bournemouth Airport are the Channel Islands, mainland France, Land’s End, the Islands of Scilly and the Isle of Wight - a popular destination for an afternoon tea in the summer.

 Training for a private pilots licence is an extremely rewarding experience.
 It demands application and determination but the rewards are huge!
 As well as the fun of flying there is a massive sense of achievement and it also makes you very popular with your friends.